A bit more about me

 The world’s amphibians are in the grips of the worst extinction crisis since the dinosaurs were wiped off the planet.
 But their plight rarely hits the headlines like it does for A-list animals with fluffy faces.

 So I quit my job, bought a ticket to South America, and headed off on a solo adventure as the Amphibian Avenger.
 My goal was to find out what was killing the frogs and raise awareness by writing a popular blog about my adventure.

 I licked poison dart frogs in Colombia, visited fungus-infested frog farms in Uruguay, visited an amphibian refugee camp in a volcanic crater in Panama, and joined an expedition to look for a rare frog that burps up its babies in Patagonia.
 I visited eight countries in six months and loved every minute of it.

-In 2012, I was awarded a prestigious National Geographic Emerging Explorer Award for my work in popularising a conservation message to a new audience.
-I’m proud to be an affiliate of the Amphibian Survival Alliance, and have lectured on conservation issues for high profile corporate and third sector clients, including ZSL, IUCN and Oxford University.
+In 2012, I was honoured to receive a prestigious National Geographic Emerging Explorer Award for my work in popularising a conservation message to a new audience.
+I’m now proud to be an affiliate of the Amphibian Survival Alliance, a patron of ARG and ambassador for Biodiversity at the Synchronicity Earth Foundation.
+I have lectured on conservation issues for ZSL, IUCN, Synchronicity Earth and Oxford University.

-Get in touch with Lucy Cooke via her agent Sophie Laurimore at Factual Management:
+Get in touch with Lucy Cooke via her agent Jo Sarsby at Jo Sarsby Management